 what is the use of group by in sql server

-If you look at the TblOrganizationEmployee table I have got the EmployeeSalary column.
+If you examine the TblOrganizationEmployee table, you'll notice the EmployeeSalary column.

-Let’s say I want the total salary that I am paying within my organization.
-So obviously, what will you do if you have to do it manually?
-You will take each row and add them together, but in the SQL server, we have an aggregate function called sum(), which we can use.
-Like the below query.
+Now, suppose I want to calculate the total salary being paid within my organization.
+Naturally, if you were to do this manually, you would take each salary value and add them together.
+However, in SQL Server, we have an aggregate function called SUM(), which we can utilize.
+Here's an example query:

 select SUM(EmployeeSalary) from [dbo].[TblOrganizationEmployee]